JadfAfrigis/AddressMatch/README.md

 # e4 Strategic Address Match

+## Address Match API Description

 The e4 Strategic Address Match web service provides a score for address pairs which indicates the degree of certainty that the addresses in the pair refer to the same location/address.
 Address pairs are assigned to various categories, by a classification algorithm, depending on the attributes shared by the geocoding results of the addresses in the pair.
 The address categories, or classes, have associated _ratings_, the score assigned to indicate the degree of certainty that the addresses in the pair refer to the same location/address.
 The address match web service has intended applications in RICA and FICA.

+## This Document

+This document serves as a succinct guide for users of the Address Match API, i.e. mostly developers external to AfriGIS, to:
+1. demonstrate the function of the Address Match API,
+1. explain its input parameters and output properties,
+1. provide guidance on API authentication, and
+1. exhibit a sample request and response.

 ## Request arguments

+The table below defines the input parameters of the Address Match API.

 | Argument | Definition |
 |  --- |  --- |